-5.5.1 Contention between Interrupt and Interrupt-Disabling Instruction
+5.5.1 Contention between Interrupt Generation and Disabling

-When an instruction clears an interrupt enable bit to 0 to disable the interrupt, the interrupt is not disabled until after execution of the instruction is completed.
-If an interrupt occurs while a BCLR, MOV, or other instruction is being executed to clear its interrupt enable bit to 0, at the instant when execution of the instruction ends the interrupt is still enabled, so its interrupt exception handling is carried out.
+When an instruction clears an interrupt enable bit to 0 to disable the interrupt, the interrupt is not actually disabled until after execution of the instruction is completed.
+Thus, if an interrupt occurs while a BCLR, MOV, or other instruction is being executed to clear its interrupt enable bit to 0, at the instant when execution of the instruction ends the interrupt is still enabled, so its interrupt exception handling is carried out.
 If a higher-priority interrupt is also requested, however, interrupt exception handling for the higher-priority interrupt is carried out, and the lower-priority interrupt is ignored.
-This also applies to the clearing of an interrupt flag.
+This also applies when an interrupt source flag is cleared to 0.